LLNL/scr/doc/rst/users/run.rst

 Ignoring node failures
 ----------------------

-Before running an SCR job, it is necessary to configure the job allocation to withstand node failures.
+Before running an SCR job, it is recommended to configure the job allocation to withstand node failures.
 By default, most resource managers terminate the job allocation if a node fails, however SCR requires the job allocation to remain active in order to restart the job or to scavenge files.
 To enable the job allocation to continue past node failures,